seankelliher/nyc-public-pools/README.md

 Directory of public swimming pools in New York City.
 [View working component](https://sean-kelliher-nyc-public-pools.netlify.app).
 Note: I'm still working on the map.

+## Project Status

+Next steps, I want to do more extensive accessibility and browser testing.
+Also, I want to experiment with using smaller buttons for boroughs and pool types.
+They currently take up a lot of space on small screens.

 ## Project Screen Shots

 * Default view - all pools.